Form an LLC in Wyoming yourself with our simple step-by-step guide. It’s free and easy!

 IncFile and LegalZoom are both reliable services that take care of all legal paperwork on your behalf.IncFile ($49 + State Fee) LegalZoom ($149 + State Fee)

 To secure and register your brand name it must be unique, not too similar to another registered name in WY, and shouldn’t contain any restricted wording.
 To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.

 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C.’ are also acceptable.
 If needed, file an LLC Application for Reservation of Name with the Sec. of State that’s good for 120 days.

 A Wyoming Registered Agent is an individual or recognized business entity in the state with a street address (typically non-P.O.
 Box) responsible for receiving and helping to handle/process all official documents like state filings, legal notices, important tax forms, etc. One is required to legally conduct business.

-Now that you’ve got a registered agent, when you’re ready to transform this company into a legal business entity, file LLC Articles of Organization with the Sec. of State.
+Now that you’ve got a registered agent, when you’re ready to transform this company into a legal business entity, file Articles of Organization with the Sec. of State.
 Read the instructions at the top carefully and understand what it’s asking before you fill it out.

 This is a declarative statement for the public record that discloses the basic details of your company including name, address, contact information, registered agent information, etc.